-G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х
+G3 Yes No Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? x

-G4 Yes No Do tuition and fees vary by undergraduate instructional program? Х G4 % Note: There is a tuition differential on If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
-Business and Ecconomics courses
+G4 Yes No Do tuition and fees vary by undergraduate instructional program?
+G4 % G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-CDS-G Page 16
+CDS-G Page 17